mikesplore/Uni-Connect/README.md

 *   **UI Layout:**

     *   Uses `AnimatedVisibility` to animate the screen content.
-    *   Uses `Scaffold` for basic layout structure with a top app bar and content area.
+    *   Uses `Scaffold` for basic layout structure with a top app bar (though not used) and content area.
     *   Displays a title "Password Reset" at the top.
     *   Includes a text field for email input.
     *   Provides a button to trigger the password reset email.